 It is also worth noting that there is no single, universal filesystem.
-As Figure F-3, Disk Drive with a Different Filesystem, shows, a disk drive may have one of many different filesystems written on it.
+As Figure D-3, shows, a disk drive may have one of many different filesystems written on it.
 As you might guess, different filesystems tend to be incompatible; that is, an operating system that supports one filesystem (or a handful of related filesystem types) may not support another.
 This last statement is not a hard-and-fast rule, however.
-For example, Red Hat Linux Advanced Server supports
+For example, Red Hat Enterprise Linux ES supports a wide variety of filesystems (including many commonly used by other operating systems), making data interchange between different filesystems easy.

-1 Blocks really are consistently sized, unlike our illustrations.
+^{1.} Blocks really are consistently sized, unlike our illustrations.
 Keep in mind, also, that an average disk drive contains thousands of blocks.
-But for the purposes of this discussion, please ignore these minor discrepancies. a wide variety of filesystems (including many commonly used by other operating systems), making data interchange between different filesystems easy.
+But for the purposes of this discussion, please ignore these minor discrepancies.

-Figure F-3 Disk Drive with a Different Filesystem
+Figure D-3.
+Disk Drive with a Different Filesystem